How Much is a Satellite Dish?

 The price is affected by the height of the installation, the wiring configuration, and the number of TV ports required.

-Higher-end installations and those that necessitate the wiring being installed internally (rather than on the building's exterior) will be more expensive.
+Higher-end installations and those requiring the wiring to be installed internally (rather than on the building's exterior) will be more expensive.
 Every additional TV port will raise the price.

 Number of Tradespeople

-Installing a satellite cost will also vary according to the number of professionals hired.
+The cost of installing a satellite will vary according to the number of professionals hired.
 If only one tradesperson is needed to install, the labour cost will be much lower than if two, three, or more labourers are needed.

 Duration